redlibrarian/redlibrarian.github.io/_posts/2016-09-22-gender-pay-gap.markdown

 that workers sell their labour to capitalists on the free market?
 Surely the workers are capable of demanding the wage they want!
-(See here how the arguments for lower wages for women are the same as the arguments used against worker exploitation at the time Capital was written).
+(See here how the arguments for lower wages for women are the same as the arguments used to justify worker exploitation at the time Capital was written).
 The price of the commodity "labour power" (what the worker has to sell) is set on the market the same as everything else: it is the cost of all the commodities that went into its production, so the wages that a worker